-Once dry, vacuum the area thoroughly and then spray with a vinegar and water mix, before covering with baking soda.
+Once dry, vacuum the area thoroughly, then spray with a mix of white vinegar and water, before covering the area with baking soda.
 Leave the treatment to work overnight before hoovering up.

 Mould on furniture

-When it comes to wooden furniture, use a diluted bleach mixture (four litres of water to half a cup of bleach) to wash down the surfaces, however, as bleach can discolour wood, it's important to test the mixture on the furniture's back or underside before proceeding.
-Allow to dry out in direct sunlight if possible, or failing that, a ventilated garage with a few fans.
+When it comes to wooden furniture, use a diluted bleach mixture—four litres of water to half a cup of bleach—to wash down the surfaces.
+However, as bleach can discolour wood, it's important to test the mixture on the furniture's back or underside before proceeding.
+Allow to dry out in direct sunlight if possible, or failing that, in a ventilated garage with a few fans.

 For soft furnishings, shampoo affected areas or use a mixture of white vinegar and water to remove the mould.
 As with wooden furniture, it's important to allow the furnishings to dry fully.
 For more extreme mould, take your items to a specialist upholstery cleaner.

 Damp on external walls